Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mouth taping can cause serious health consequences - Photo: ARTZTNEURO

-In thousands of videos on the platform, influencers claim mouth tape is a "simple trick" that can solve a host of problems — like slimming the jaw, increasing energy, improving dental hygiene, and curing sleep apnea.
+In thousands of videos on the platform, influencers claim mouth tape is a "simple trick" to solve a host of problems - like slimming the jaw, increasing energy, improving dental hygiene and curing sleep apnea.

-Two studies have shown improvements in patients with mild sleep apnea, but overall, the researchers say, there is no solid evidence to support the claims made by mouth-taping enthusiasts.
+Two studies have shown improvement in patients with mild sleep apnea, but overall, the researchers say, there is no solid evidence to support the claims made by mouth-taping enthusiasts.

 “Several other studies have shown that mouth taping makes no difference, and have even suggested potential risks such as suffocation if nasal obstruction is present,” the authors write.